-Note that God makes NO DISTINCTION between those who are Israelites and those who are "strangers" (Gentiles, aliens, sojourners, etc.) in regard to the need to offer sacrifices, the ability to receive forgiveness of sins, and even the punishment for presumptuous sins!
+Note that God makes no distinction between those who are Israelites and those who are "strangers" (Gentiles, aliens, sojourners, etc.) in regard to the need to offer sacrifices, the ability to receive forgiveness of sins, and even the punishment for presumptuous sins!

 Strangers in the land were also commanded to observe and fast on the Day of Atonement (Leviticus 16:29) and additionally adhere to all God's Commandments (Exodus 12:48 - 49).
 Other scriptures that state the sojourner, like the person born in the land, could be an active part of the sacrificial services (like the red heifer ceremony) are Numbers 15:14 - 16, 19:10 and Leviticus 17:8 - 9.

-Those "strangers in a strange land," the non-Israelites living in the promised land, received the same blessings as those natural citizens who obeyed the Eternal.
+Those "strangers in a strange land," the non-Israelites of another race living in the promised land, received the same blessings as those natural citizens who obeyed the Eternal.
 Citizens born into the land were forbidden by God's law to "vex" (oppress or otherwise mistreat) those aliens around them as they, too, were at one time strangers in Egypt (Exodus 22:21, Leviticus 19:33).
 Mercy and compassion were to be shown to aliens.

 The only "real" difference between those living in ancient Israel was that a person HAD to circumcized in order to eat Passover and that aliens were not automatically freed, if they were slaves, during the Jubilee year (Leviticus 25:45 - 46, Exodus 12:43, 45).

 Therefore, based on the Bible, there is no prohibition against what people define as different "races" from being married.
 It does not matter who Moses' wife was.